Humans-of-Julia/StaticWebPages.jl/README.md

 info["lang"] = "en"
 info["name"] = "Jean-François BAFFIER"
 info["title"] = "Baffier"

+# The email is obfuscated using a reverse email writing.
+The email appear normally (re-reverse) through CSS.
+# Although this is an effective technique against bots, it probably won't eventually.
+# The user is free to add additional security such as replacing '@' by 'at'.
+info["email"] = "jf@baffier.fr"

 ## icons to social networks in the side menu
 # comment/delete the unwanted entries